Jaune Quick-to-See Smith: Exhibitions

-Smith has participated in a large number of solo shows in the United States and internationally.
-Her solo shows include Jaune Quick-to-See Smith (1979), Kornblee Gallery, New York; Parameters Series (1993), Chrysler Museum of Art, Norfolk, Virginia; Jaune Quick-to-See Smith: Poet in Paint (2001), Neuberger Museum of Art, Purchase, New York; Jaune Quick-to-See Smith: Made in America (2003-2009), originating at Belger Arts Center, Kansas City, Missouri; and Jaune Quick-to-See Smith: In the Footsteps of My Ancestors (2017-2019), originating at Yellowstone Art Museum, Billings, Montana.
+Smith participated in more than 50 solo shows in the United States and internationally.
+Her solo shows included Jaune Quick-to-See Smith (1979), Kornblee Gallery, New York; Parameters Series (1993), Chrysler Museum of Art, Norfolk, Virginia; Jaune Quick-to-See Smith: Poet in Paint (2001), Neuberger Museum of Art, Purchase, New York; Jaune Quick-to-See Smith: Made in America (2003–2009), originating at Belger Arts Center, Kansas City, Missouri; and Jaune Quick-to-See Smith: In the Footsteps of My Ancestors (2017–2019), originating at Yellowstone Art Museum, Billings, Montana.
+Jaune Quick-to-See Smith: Memory Map, the largest survey of the artist's oeuvre to date, opened at the Whitney Museum of American Art in New York in 2023, making Smith the first Native American artist to have a solo retrospective at the Whitney; The exhibit traveled to the Modern Art Museum of Fort Worth.

-She has also participated in a large array of group exhibitions, including the 48th Venice Biennale (1999) and the Havana Biennial (2009).
+She also participated in a large array of group exhibitions, including the 48th Venice Biennale (1999) and the Havana Biennial (2009).

-In 2023, Smith was announced as the curator of an exhibition of contemporary art by Native American artists at the National Gallery of Art in Washington, D.C.
-Smith is the first artist to curate an exhibition at the National Gallery.
+Smith curated more than 30 exhibitions.
+In 2023, she curated an exhibition of contemporary art by Native American artists at the National Gallery of Art in Washington, D.C., becoming the first artist to curate an exhibition at the National Gallery.
+The exhibition, The Land Carries our Ancestors: Contemporary Art by Native Americans, featured the work of an intergenerational group of almost 50 Native artists from across the United States.

+From May 3, 2024–August 3, 2025, the Saint Louis Art Museum exhibited Jaune Quick-to-See Smith, displaying works from the Museum’s collection, including State Names Map: Cahokia and Trade Canoe: Cahokia, a painting and sculpture Smith created for the Counterpublic triennial in St. Louis in 2023.

+From February 1–December 21, 2025, the Zimmerli Art Museum at Rutgers University, exhibited Smith’s final curatorial project, Indigenous Identities: Here, Now & Always.
+The exhibit included “over 100 works across a range of media, the exhibition explores the multiplicities of indigeneity through the diverse practices of 97 artists—representing 74 Indigenous nations and communities across the United States.”
+In conjunction with Indigenous Identities: Here, Now & Always, the Zimmerli exhibited Hope with Humor: Works by Jaune Quick-To-See Smith from the Collection which displayed paintings and prints from the Zimmerli's permanent collection.